The Little Traveler celebrates 100 years in Geneva

 The Little Traveler was destined for greatness.

-“So she starts in ‘22 and by ‘25 she’s already connecting the carriage house with the original house and then her biggest addition happens right after World War II,” said Terry Emma, executive director of the Geneva History Museum, which is currently hosting an exhibit to mark the 100-year anniversary. “(Raftery) says women are now going to be working and they’re going to want to look their best, so she put in a huge dress and fashion wing.
+“So she starts in ‘22 and by ‘25, she’s already connecting the carriage house with the original house, and then her biggest addition happens right after World War II,” said Terry Emma, executive director of the Geneva History Museum, which currently hosts an exhibit to mark the 100-year anniversary. “(Raftery) says women are now going to be working and they’re going to want to look their best, so she put in a huge dress and fashion wing.
 She knew the trends of the community, of society, and was ahead of her time.”

 At the same time The Little Traveler continued to gain in popularity, Raftery helped others achieve success, further molding Geneva into a shopping destination.
 She encouraged two sisters to start a restaurant in a former blacksmith shop along the Fox River.
 Their Mill Race Inn would become a famous dining spot for nearly 80 years before closing in 2011.
 Raftery welcomed Marian Michael Children’s Clothing Store into The Little Traveler in 1930.
 The Little Traveler’s book department ultimately outgrew its one-room home, and manager Robin Dienst and a friend opened Robin’s Book Shop in a two-bedroom cottage on South River Lane.